Skip to content

 ) nested_0;

-Click on the arrow next to Save Script as, select Save View as..., name the new dataset misurazioni_giornaliere and save it in the space demo_etl.
+Select Save View as... again (do not overwrite the previous one), name the new dataset misurazioni_giornaliere and save it in the space demo_etl.

 Connect Grafana to Dremio